Initial-seed recursions and dualities for d-vectors: Abstract

 \section{Abstract}

-Cluster variables in a cluster algebra can be parametrized by two families of integer vectors: $\d$-vectors and $\g$-vectors.
-While $\g$-vectors satisfy two recursive formulas (one for initial-seed-mutations and one for final-seed-mutations), $\d$-vectors admit only a final-seed-mutation recursion.

-We present an initial-seed-mutation formula for $\d$-vectors and give two rephrasings of this recursion: one as a duality formula for $\d$-vectors in the style of the $\g$-vectors/$\c$-vectors dualities of Nakanishi and Zelevinsky, and one as a formula expressing the highest powers in the Laurent expansion of a cluster variable in terms of the $\d$-vectors of any cluster containing it.
+We present an initial-seed-mutation formula for $\d$-vectors of cluster variables in a cluster algebra.
+We also give two rephrasings of this recursion: one as a duality formula for $\d$-vectors in the style of the $\g$-vectors/$\c$-vectors dualities of Nakanishi and Zelevinsky, and one as a formula expressing the highest powers in the Laurent expansion of a cluster variable in terms of the $\d$-vectors of any cluster containing it.
 We prove that the initial-seed-mutation recursion holds in a varied collection of cluster algebras, but not in general.
 We conjecture further that the formula holds \emph{for source-sink moves on the initial seed} in an arbitrary cluster algebra, and we prove this conjecture in the case of surfaces.